 A wildlife photographer's dream.
-This 5-day trip offers unique access to a magnificent penguin colony when the chicks are taking their first steps off their parent's feet.Watch video
+This 5-night trip offers unique access to a magnificent penguin colony when the chicks are taking their first steps off their parent's feet.Watch video

 Start Point: Cape Town, South Africa.
 We will host a safety briefing the day before the flight where our staff will be there to welcome you.
 We will also update you as to the latest weather forecasts in Antarctica and assist with any last minute preparations.

 On the flight from Cape Town International, you will pass into the Antarctic Circle and into 24hrs of continuous sunshine.
 The plane we will be using is a Gulfsteam.
 As the plane taxis to a standstill, you will be able to count yourself as one of the few who have ever set foot on Antarctica.

 As part of White Desert's commitment to preserving Antarctica, all emissions from flights are offset by fully accredited carbon-neutral schemes.

 Whichaway Camp is totally unique and the perfect place from which to base your adventure.